 PRINCIPAL INVESTMENT STRATEGY.
-After an extended period of historically low interest rates, the sponsor believes that these historically low interest rates are likely to rise, and selected securities that it believes will meet the investment objective of the trust in an environment of rising interest rates.
+The sponsor selected securities that it believes will meet the investment objective of the trust in an environment of rising interest rates.
 The trust is not directly intended to provide investors with rising interest income distributions or interest distributions that increase as prevailing interest rates rise.
 The trust seeks to provide a "hedge" against-to reduce the risk and volatility associated with-increasing interest rates.
 The trust seeks to achieve its objective by investing in an unmanaged, diversified portfolio of securities.
 In selecting securities for the trust's portfolio, the sponsor considered the following categories of securities: equity securities of publicly traded companies; common stock of closed-end investment companies, known as closed-end funds; and common stock of exchange-traded funds ("ETFs").